Dynamics of composite symplectic Dehn twists: Introduction

 \section{Introduction}

 In this paper, we study the dynamical behaviors of elements in the symplectic mapping class group of a symplectic manifold.

-When the symplectic manifold is a surface, the classical Nielson-Thurston theory gives important understanding of the dynamics of the mapping classes: every automorphism $f$ of $S$ is homotopic to a homeomorphism $\phi$ that satisfies one of the following, periodic ($\phi^k=\mathrm{id}$ for some $k\in \N$), reducible (there exists a closed loop $\gamma\subset S$ preserved by $\phi$) and pseudo-Anosov, featured by the following two properties, among others: \begin{enumerate} \item[(a)] Existence of two singular transversal foliations invariant under a representative element of the mapping class; \item[(b)] Expansion/contraction along the leaves, measured by positive topological entropy. \end{enumerate} Pseudo Anosov mapping classes are particularly interesting to us.
-They are natural generalization of Anosov systems which are central objects studied in hyperbolic dynamical systems.
-Moreover, they constitute most of the classes in the mapping class group.
+When the symplectic manifold is a surface $S$, the classical Nielsen-Thurston theory provides valuable insights into the dynamics of mapping classes: every automorphism $f$ of $S$ is homotopic to a homeomorphism $\phi$ that satisfies one of the following, periodic ($\phi^k=\mathrm{id}$ for some $k\in \N$), reducible (there exists a closed loop $\gamma\subset S$ preserved by $\phi$), {or} pseudo-Anosov.
+The { pseudo-Anosov case} is characterized by two significant properties, among others: \begin{enumerate} \item[(a)] Existence of two singular transverse foliations invariant under a representative $\phi$; \item[(b)] Expansion/contraction along the leaves, measured by positive topological entropy. \end{enumerate} Pseudo-Anosov mapping classes are of particular interest due to their close connection to Anosov systems, which are central objects studied in the field of hyperbolic dynamical systems.
+Furthermore, pseudo-Anosov mapping classes constitute the majority of classes within the mapping class group.

-To see the ideas clearer, let us consider the torus case.
-Consider the linear automorphisms in $\mathrm{PSL}_2\Z=\mathrm{SL}_2\Z/\{\pm\mathrm{id}\}$ acting on the torus $\R^2/\Z^2$.
-An automorphism $f$ in $\mathrm{PSL}_2\Z$ falls into one of the three types: \begin{enumerate} \item $\mathrm{tr}(f)<2$, $f$ is periodic, and $f^k=\mathrm{id}$ for some $k\in \N$; \item $\mathrm{tr}(f)=2$, $f$ is reducible, and $f$ has linear growth; \item $\mathrm{tr}(f)>2$, $f$ is Anosov, and $f$ expands in one eigen-direction while contracts in the other. \end{enumerate} A classical example of Anosov automorphism is given by the Arnold's cat map: $f= $.
-We see that it can be written as a composition of upper and lower triangular matrices $ $ and $ $, which are examples of Dehn twists on the torus given by cutting the surface along a closed curve, twisting a tubular neighborhood of one side of the curve by $2\pi$ and gluing the curve back together.
+To gain a clearer understanding of these concepts, let us consider the classification on the two dimensional torus.
+We examine the linear automorphisms in $\mathrm{PSL}_2\Z=\mathrm{SL}_2\Z/\{\pm\mathrm{id}\}$ that act on the torus $\R^2/\Z^2$.
+An automorphism $f$ in $\mathrm{PSL}_2\Z$ can be classified into one of the following three types: \begin{enumerate} \item $\mathrm{tr}(f) < 2$: In this case, $f$ is periodic, and there exists some $k \in \N$ such that $f^k=\mathrm{id}$. \item $\mathrm{tr}(f) = 2$: Here, $f$ is reducible, i.e. it fixes a closed curve and exhibits linear growth of geometric intersection numbers, i.e. $I( [\gamma_1],f_*^n[\gamma_2])$ grows at most linearly, for any two simple closed curves $\gamma_1,\gamma_2$ where $I$ is the geometric intersection number. \item $\mathrm{tr}(f) > 2$: This type corresponds to Anosov automorphisms.
+In this case, $f$ expands along one eigen-direction while contracts along the other eigen-direction, which form the stable and unstable foliations of the automorphism.
+It also exhibits exponential growth of geometric intersection numbers, i.e. $I( [\gamma_1],f_*^n[\gamma_2])$ grows exponentially, for any two simple closed curves $\gamma_1,\gamma_2$ with nontrivial homology classes. \end{enumerate}